What happens when you don’t have a solid sales enablement strategy?

 Your first port of call is analytics.
 Ensure your intended platform includes comprehensive reporting, tracking, and analytics features.

-It’s essential your sales enablement tool gives you uncompromising access to sales team metrics, utilized content, and how these influence results.
+It’s essential that your sales enablement tool gives you uncompromising access to sales team metrics, utilized content, and how these influence results.

 For instance, insights into deal-close likelihoods or the specific behavior patterns and actions that incite deals are incredibly meaningful.

-You can discover information on how often each document or link was viewed, the time spent viewing a document, and the last time it was opened.
+See how often each document or link was viewed, the time spent viewing a document, and the last time it was opened.

 A robust sales enablement tool should provide your team with in-platform sales dashboards.